N/A

 mim vs mba

-Master in Management (MiM) are around 21 to 25 years old, often enrolling straight after their undergraduate studies, as MiM programs are designed for those early in their career with little to no work experience.
-In contrast, Master of Business Administration (MBA) students are generally older, averaging between 25 to 32 years old, with most programs requiring at least three to five years of professional experience.
+MiM Applicants typically 21–25 years old, often enrolling straight after their undergraduate studies as MiM programs are designed for those early in their career with little to no work experience.
+In contrast, MBA Applicants average age ranges from 25–32 years, with most having 3–5 years of professional experience., with most programs requiring at least three to five years of professional experience.

 3. Eligibility criteria